 “I get off at 5.”

 I look at the clock.
 It is 11 something.
 I could come back in five hours.
-I wish I could know she was serious.
+I wish I could know if she is serious.

-I tell her I’ll be here.
+I tell her I’ll be here with wink.
 Then I go my way.

 I walk out into the world.
 I light up another cigarette.
 I pick up my feet and move around.
 I cross the street without looking.
 I hear a loud honk.
 I put up my middle finger in the direction it came from.
 They hit the horn a couple more time and yell something at me.